karisigurd4/Vic-20-Emulator/README.md

 # Vic-20-Emulator
 This was a hobby project for me during the summer.
 The emulator was written from scratch in C++ using my MOS6502 implementation which is available in one of my repositories.
 The emulator is largely based on old technical documents and prior published analysis regarding the Vic-20.

 The SDL + OpenGL front-end implementation is a bit messy but it should be regarded as a prototype more than anything else.
-Most games will run fine on the current implementation, however, the implementation is not yet robust enough to run all Vic-20 software without problems so this repository will continue to be updated with future additions.
+Most games will run fine on the current implementation, however, the implementation is not yet robust enough to run all Vic-20 software without problems so this repository will continue to be updated with future additions...
+If I eventually bother to do so.
+The main problem currently is that information on the missing features is pretty scarce and takes a lot of time to decode.

 The front-end implementation starts the application with a program loader, this was specifically written to avoid using os-specific or too much third party dependent code to keep the emulator portable.